MontrealAI/AGI-Alpha-Node-v0/README.md

 > **AGI Alpha Nodes are the catalysts in this new economy.** They cultivate $AGIALPHA yield like digital farmers, translating aspiration into executed α-work and returning proof-anchored liquidity to their owner.
 >
-> AGI Alpha Node v0 is the machine that brokers α-work, notarises proofs, pushes token flows, and retains every override in the owner’s console—autonomous agents, blockchain orchestration, and telemetry fuse into a single control surface.
+> AGI Alpha Node v0 is the superintelligent machine that brokers α-work, notarises proofs, pushes token flows, and retains every override in the owner’s console—autonomous agents, blockchain orchestration, and telemetry fuse into a single control surface.

 ```mermaid
 graph LR